 Factors Affecting Game Duration

-Injuries during the game can cause delays, as players may require on-field treatment or be stretchered off.
-Depending on the severity of the injury, this can add a few minutes to the overall match duration.
+Injuries during the game can cause delays, as players may require on-field treatment or may even be stretchered off.
+Depending on the severity of the injury, this can add anything from 30 seconds to a few minutes to the overall match duration.
+The amount of time added on to compensate won’t always be exactly the same as the time the injury took to treat, but it will be taken into consideration.

 When players receive disciplinary actions such as yellow or red cards, the game is momentarily paused.
-While these brief stoppages do not significantly impact the game’s overall length, they can add a few minutes to the total duration.
+While these brief stoppages do not significantly impact the game’s overall length, they can add a few minutes to the total duration, especially if there was a particularly vicious challenge or a scuffle that needed to be calmed down.

 Video Assistant Referee (VAR)